 Photography has recently seen a boom as both an art form and as an investment.
 TV programs like Sky’s ‘Master of Photography’ and the BBC's ‘Britain In Focus’ illustrate photography’s rising popularity.
 With social media giving us a place to ‘exhibit’ photographs taken with increasingly high tech mobile phone cameras, more of us are turning to photography as a way to tell our stories.
 And with photography becoming more attainable for everyone, really great photographs taken by skilled professionals have become even more desirable.

 Digital Photography enables some beautiful editing that wasn’t previously available to photographers without a multitude of darkroom skills.
 But there is still something special about those one-off, manually focussed images caught by a photographer in a split-second, like this one of the Red Arrows taken by 100 Prints contributor, Andy Scaysbrook in the mid-90’s.
-It was the core image in a body of work that helped him win one of his Press Photographer of the Year awards.
+It was the core image in a body of work that helped him win one of his 2 National Press Photographer of the Year awards.

 It's this kind of provenance and the technical knowledge of our photographers that gives their work value as an investment.